gto76/python-cheatsheet/README.md

 Deque
 -----
-**A thread-safe list with efficient appends and pops from either side.
+**List with efficient appends and pops from either side.
 Pronounced "deck".**

 ```python
 from collections import deque